kiranrao21/pokedex-assesment/README.md

-# Pokédex Assessment
+# Pokedex Assessment

-A full-stack Pokémon application with a Next.js frontend and Node.js backend.
+A full-stack Pokemon application with a Next.js frontend and Node.js backend.

 ## Architecture Overview